-As the Sponsored Programs Cluster Coordinator you oversee the program activities for the host students in your team that come to AFS-USA through the Department of State (DoS) Scholarship Programs.
-These programs include our Congress Bundestag (CBYX), FLEX, and YES host students.
+As the Sponsored Programs Cluster Coordinator, you oversee the program activities for the host students in your team that come to AFS-USA through the Department of State (ECA) Scholarship Programs.
+These programs include our Congress-Bundestag Youth Exchange (CBYX), Future Leaders Exchange (FLEX), and Kennedy-Lugar Youth Exchange and Study (YES) host students.
 These students are hosted in clusters of at least three students.
-In addition to the recommended training below Sponsored Programs Cluster Coordinators should be familiar with the Sponsored Programs Cluster Coordinator Manual.
+In addition to the recommended training below, Sponsored Programs Cluster Coordinators should be familiar with the Sponsored Programs Cluster Coordinator Manual.

 - Using the guidelines and leadership curriculum provided, plan a program of enrichment activities over the course of the school year.